jili5044/desktop-clock/README.md

 ## Usage

-Run Desktop Clock with the following command in the project directory:
+Run desktop-clock with the following command in the project directory:
    ```sh
    python deskClock.py
    ```